-Reviewing your child’s school and medical records
+- Reviewing your child’s school and medical records

-    Once the evaluation is complete, your clinician will sit down with you to share feedback and recommendations.
-A written summary of the results is provided.
-Please note that at this time we do not provide formal psychological testing (e.g., testing for IQ, learning disabilities, or personality).
+Once the evaluation is complete, your clinician will sit down with you to share feedback and recommendations and will put together a written summary of the evaluation.

 If your child is having trouble at school or not behaving at home, the possibility of ADHD (Attention-Deficit/Hyperactivity Disorder) might have come up.
 Maybe this possibility has been suggested by the school.
 Maybe your pediatrician has offered to prescribe medication.
 Maybe you are wondering about ADHD, too, but you want to know for sure.